 - Wash and dry the peaches and then slice each one in half lengthwise and remove the pits.

-- In a large skillet, heat 2 Tbsp butter with the brown sugar and vanilla over medium heat.
+- In a large skillet, heat 2 tablespoon butter with the brown sugar and vanilla over medium heat.
 Stir frequently to prevent the butter from burning.
 Continue to cook until the butter mixture begins to simmer.

 - Once the butter is simmering, place each peach half in the skillet, cut side down.
 Place the lid on the skillet and allow the peaches to cook for 3 - 5 minutes until the edges are caramelized.
 Move the peaches around the skillet after a few minutes to prevent them from burning if your stove has “hot spots”.